Dia de los Muertos is upon us!

 Your hair rustling in the cool Fall air.

 Candlelight, altars, pan de muertos and marigolds.

 My kids have grown to love this holiday as much as I do–and I mean, really they have no choice!
 In our house, the entire month of October is saturated with all things Day of the Dead.
 They see the flutter of creative energy happening, and they want to be involved.

 Tomorrow, my family will head over to downtown Riverside and partake in the local celebration.
 But first, we must paint our face!

 If your kids are anything like mine, then of course they want to get their face painted!
-We are planning on a major face painted sesh tomorrow before we head downtown so I am fortifying myself with Starbucks and leftover Halloween candy.
+We are planning on a major face painting sesh tomorrow before we head downtown so I am fortifying myself with coffee and leftover Halloween candy.
 I am soooo thankful my kids hate Mounds chocolate.

-First, go to Michael’s and buy some Tulip Body Art paint (don’t forget your 40% off coupon!).
-I use a combination of Tulip Body Art, grease paint (the regular old kind you can find during Halloween) and inexpensive e.l.f makeup and brushes.
-If I mess up an eye shadow palette by mixing it with a little body art paint, I’m not going to cry since I only spent a $1 on it, you know?
+First, go to Michael’s and buy some Tulip Body Art paint (don’t forget your coupons).
+I use a combination of Tulip Body Art, grease paint (the regular old kind you can find during Halloween) and inexpensive makeup brushes.

 RELATED: DIY Sugar Skull Paper Lanterns

 I painted a couple different looks.
 By no means am I a face-painting professional.
 I discovered it is way easier to paint my own face than a child who squirms and complains that the brushes tickle!
 Anyhow, check out my video below.
 The photos are different from the face painting video below but the tutorial is basically the same.
 Please give it a thumbs up and please don’t forget to subscribe!

 RELATED: DIY Sugar Skull Lampshade